oc3dev/freshinstall/README.md

-# freshinstall
+# freshinstall.sh
-a bash script to automatically install essentials
+freshinstall is a bash script which will install the system essentials on a brand new system. it will automatically add the ppa's and start installing the correct software.

-# how does it work
+# what does it work on?
-it runs a bunch of install commands for important programs

-# how do i know it's not a virus or troll script
-check the source code and modify it if you want
+it only works on debian systems at the moment. i will make scripts for different distros once i have finished this script.